cadets/hypertrace-test/README.md

 * FreeBSD port.
 * Aggregation of results and reporting (HTML, JUnit)
 * Dependencies in stagers for binaries
-* Multiple tests specified in one file (as a list)

 # Build/Install guide